 20 Great Survival Fiction Novels

-I love reading survival fiction, novels about what people do in worst-case scenarios.
+I love survival fiction.
+It’s fun to read about what people might do in worst-case scenarios.
 If you need some motivation to prepare for a potential disaster or inspiration to get through one, try reading one of these books.
 If you know of any other books that should be on this list, please say so in the comments section below.
 The books are in alphabetical order.

 Alas, Babylon by Pat Frank.
 The struggle for survival in a small Florida town after a nuclear war cuts it off from the rest of civilization.